thekeytechnology/tkt-plugin/readme.md

         tkInstallParameterBasedReplacement("tel:+49 10 11 12", "tel:+49 800 12 13", "utm_source", "google-ads");
     }

-The last two parameters are optional and will default to "utm_source" and "google-ads".
+The last two parameters are optional and will default to "gclid" and "*".

+If the value is set to *, the replacement will take place when the parameter exists, regardless of value.

 ## Shortcodes